 Victoria Rose Richards

 In living in the countryside in a place of natural beauty, I am surrounded by inspiration for my pieces in the endless fields and meadows, lush forests, winding rivers and reaching moorland.
-Now, two years after starting, I’ve specialised in aerial views as I adore the mix of textures and patches visible from them; I also now embroider as my full-time job and I’ve never been happier!
+Now, three years after starting, I’ve specialised in aerial views as I adore the mix of textures and patches visible from them.
+I also now embroider as my full-time job and I’ve never been happier!

 How many people have fond memories of visiting the countryside as a child?
 In these idealized scenes I try to express a nostalgia that is both comforting and bittersweet, bringing back rose-tinted memories of simpler days past.